TackyTortoise/tackytortoise.github.io/_posts/2022-06-24-common-slacker-issues.md

 For a more complete view, it might be more interesting to check out a few books, you can find a great listing of c++ books going from beginner to advanced <a href="https://stackoverflow.com/questions/388242/the-definitive-c-book-guide-and-list" target="_blank">here</a>.
 Some of these books can be found on Google Books, other can be bought, found in your local library, or obtained in alternative ways.

-Once you are making the step to go to unreal, it might be a good idea to play around with blueprints a bit to get more familiar with the API of the engine.
+Once you are making the step to go over to unreal, it might be a good idea to play around with blueprints a bit to get more familiar with the API of the engine.
 If you feel you are ready to take on c++ in Unreal Engine be sure to check out <a href="https://learn.unrealengine.com/course/3441566" target="_blank">this starter course</a>.
 Contrary to what this title suggests, this is useful for learning the unreal way of doing c++, regardless if you're coming from blueprints or not.

 Another interesting source to check out is the official documentation page for <a href="https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/ProgrammingWithCPP/IntroductionToCPP/" target="_blank">Introduction to C++ Programming in UE4<a>.